 Straight beams are those which have a straight profile along the length.
-Most of the building made with a straight beam.
+Most of the buildings made with a straight beam.

 20. Curved Beam

 The beam that has a curved shape or profile is called a curved beam.
-It generally used in case of circular or curved shaped building construction.
+It is generally used in case of circular or curved-shaped building construction.

 21. Tapered Beam

-It is type of beam with tapered shape.
+It is a type of beam with a tapered shape.